MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 	- Dynamics 365 CRM (Will be done in the Dynamics module labs)

 	- Contoso Hotel data (Optional and will be done in the Advanced module lab)

 3. Configure and realise a unified customer profile from ingested data

 4. Configure business and customers measures in Customer Insights to identify customers with higher than average spend in store and online.

 5. Build sample customer segments for Marketers to deliver personalised and targeted marketing communications

 6. Configure Customer Insights contact cards and embed into Dynamics 365 to empower Contoso Customer Service Advisors

 7. Create Power BI dashboard for Store Managers

 8. Create Greeter App with PowerApps for Contoso Coffee retail staff, empowering them to deliver personalised service

 9. Use Microsoft Power Automate to capture Customer check ins at Contoso retail stores and deliver personalised recommendations to Contoso Retail staff

 10. Demo Customer Insights prototype to group of pilot users and gather feedback

 # Module Introduction

 ## Lab pre-requisites:

-Before you can start this exercise, you must have completed Lab 3 to setup your environment.
+Before you can start this exercise, you must have completed Module 1, Lab 1 to set up your environment.

-## Data Ingestion & Unification
+## Data Ingestion & Data Unification.

 As Project Manager for Contoso Retail, you will create a unified customer profile by ingesting key sources of customers data and following the Map, Match and Merge process.

-## Creating Relationships

-You will create different kinds of relationships to help join the different datasets together which help support other areas of Customer Insights which use these relationships to traverse the data sets.

-## Measure Calculation

-You will calculate previously unobtainable key Business and Customer KPIs including

-Lifetime Spend, Club Points Balance, Average in Store and Average Online Purchase values.

-## Objectives

-- Ingest siloed data sources

-- Follow Map, Match and Merge to create a Unified Profile

-- Create the required Relationships between data sets

-- Create the Measures (KPIs) we want to track
+In this lab, we will **ingest data.** In the next lab, we will **unify the data.**

 # Approximate Time to Complete -  90mins